nmot919/hexapod/README.md

 Originally developed for a hexapod robot project, the simulator can be adapted to virtually any robot platform that relies on inverse kinematics and gait generation.
 It provides a visual environment for verifying movement algorithms, allowing designers to identify issues early in the development process and reduce debugging time on real hardware.

+###*NOTE:
+This project is a heavy WIP since it was developed specifically for a hexapod robot I built and has considerable questionable design choices that makes it difficult to model other robots right now.
+Further development is planned to neaten things up and make it more useable.

 ## Features

 ### 3D Robot Simulation